 - 5.4.1 Construction activities would inevitably have the potential to generate wastewater.
 Works should be carried out in such a manner as to minimise adverse impacts on local water bodies.
-General speaking, activities that are likely to cause water pollution include: - Construction surface runoff; - Wastewater from Construction Site; and - Liquid spillage, e.g. oil, diesel, solvents etc. - 5.4.2 The potential water quality impact during construction stage of the Proposed Development will be the potential discharge of construction site runoff and wastewater.
+General speaking, activities that are likely to cause water pollution include: - Construction surface runoff; - Sewage generated from construction workforce; and - Accidental spillage of chemicals, e.g. oil, diesel, solvents etc.

+Construction surface runoff

+5.4.2 One of the potential water quality impact during construction stage of the Proposed Development will be the potential discharge of construction site runoff and wastewater.
 Construction works such as site formation works will likely generate exposed soil.
 During rainstorms, site run-off could wash away soil particles on unpaved lands and areas where topsoil is exposed.
 Without proper control, these could lead to increase in suspended solids level as a result of sediment-laden surface runoff, as well as increase in turbidity level and blockage of drainage channels.

+Sewage generated from construction workforce

-Wastewater will be generated from construction workforce, and is generally characterised by high levels of BOD5, ammonia and E.coli counts.
+5.4.3 Sewage will be generated from construction workforce, and is generally characterised by high levels of BOD5, ammonia and E.coli counts.
 Discharging of such wastewater without proper treatment will likely deteriorate the water quality of local drainage and freshwater systems.

+Accidental spillage of chemicals

-Liquid spillage of fuel, oil and lubricants may also occur from construction vehicles and maintenance of equipment.
+5.4.4 Liquid spillage of fuel, oil and lubricants may also occur from construction vehicles and maintenance of equipment.
 Leakage of such chemicals may infiltrate into the surface soil layer, or runoff into the WSR nearby, increasing hydrocarbon levels.
 Improper storage or handling of such chemicals may subsequently lead to groundwater pollution, where the spilled chemical enters the groundwater through faults or fissures in the ground.

-Evaluation of Impact and Proposed Mitigation Measures
+Proposed Mitigation Measures

-- 5.4.3 Currently, the Application Site is paved and fenced off with no particular activities or existing WSRs on-site.
-There are however existing artificial ponds near Mai Po San Tsuen, Mai Po Lo Wai and Lin Barn Tsuen, existing marsh, channelised drainage ditches in surrounding areas outside the Application Site.
+5.4.5 Currently, the Application Site is paved and fenced off with no particular activities or existing WSRs on-site.
+Outside Application Site, there are however existing artificial ponds near Mai Po San Tsuen, Mai Po Lo Wai and Lin Barn Tsuen, existing marsh, channelised man-made drainage ditches for irrigation uses in surrounding areas.
 There is also an adjacent planned Wetland Conservation Park by others (see section 5.3 for details).
 During construction, no direct discharge without treatment of construction site runoff from the construction site will be allowed.
-The good practice given in the Practice Notes for Professional Persons on "Construction Site Drainage" (ProPECC PN 2/23) in controlling water pollution at construction site shall be implemented during the construction phase of the Proposed Development.
+The good practice given in the Practice Notes for Professional Persons on "Construction Site Drainage" (ProPECC PN 2/24) in controlling water pollution at construction site shall be implemented during the construction phase of the Proposed Development.
 Soil erosion from the construction site can be minimised through good on-site management practices by implementing viable erosion control measures which should be incorporated in contract clauses.
-Construction site runoff shall be collected and treated through screening facilities before discharge into the nearby storm drains, and the discharge shall comply with the terms and conditions of the discharge licence to be issued under the WPCO. - 5.4.4 The main practices provided in the above-mentioned document (i.e. ProPECC PN 2/23) are also summarized in the following paragraphs which should be enforced to prevent unacceptable construction stage impacts and for compliance with the statutory criteria:
+Construction site runoff shall be collected and treated through screening facilities before discharge into the nearby storm drains, and the discharge shall comply with the terms and conditions of the discharge licence to be issued under the WPCO.

+5.4.6 The main practices provided in the above-mentioned document (i.e. ProPECC PN 2/24) are also summarized in the following paragraphs which should be enforced to prevent unacceptable construction stage impacts and for compliance with the statutory criteria:

-(i) Construction Site Runoff
+(i) Construction surface runoff